 Cycling in Holland along the river Linge to Leerdam

 We passed the leaning tower of Acquoy and the unique village of Rhenoy.
 You should see Rhenoy in the blossom season.
 It is so quiet.
-The Dutch dyke landscape around the major rivers is an undiscovered jewel.
+The Dutch dike landscape around the major rivers is an undiscovered jewel.
 This is where you want to go when you’re tired of mass tourism in Amsterdam.
 It’s oh so quiet, It’s oh so still, you’re all alone and it is so peaceful until you fall in love with the Dutch river landscape.
 This is Holland at its best; this is where slow rivers pass through an infinite landscape.
 We stopped at the leaning tower of Acquoy and in the unique village of Rhenoy.
 You should see Rhenoy in the blossom season.
 It is so quiet.
 And then we arrive in Leerdam.
-This is traditionally – since the year 1750 – the heart of the Dutch glass industry.
+This is traditional – since the year 1750 – the heart of the Dutch glass industry.
 You can learn how to blow glass here and in the Glass Museum you can find everything in the field of old and modern glass.

 Cycling in Holland along the river Linge to Gorinchem